LeighCurran/AuroraPlusHA/README.md

    They are currently believed to be harmless, and stop happening after a restart.

-3. While this should support multiple services at once, this hasn't been tested.
+3. Support for multiple services is not complete, and would rely on similar functionality not available in the Python library yet.